ghi-electronics/Documentation/endpoint/downloads.md

 ## Endpoint Libraries

-Endpoint Libraries designed to fill in the gaps the .NET API is missing for hardware.
-It is preferred to access these libraries through NuGet.org by using Visual Studio's default package source.
+Endpoint Libraries are designed to fill in any gaps the .NET API is missing for hardware.
+It is preferred to access these libraries through NuGet.org by using the IDE's default package source.

 > [!Note]
 > Make sure to check the `Include prerelease` box in Visual Studio's NuGet package manager if you're not using the production release.